 Be sure to check the appropriate pages for key information (such as the “Apply” page for information related to applying to our program).
 Following are some questions and answers that do not naturally fit on specific pages.

 Can I transfer credits from another program or institution into the EPET degree program?

-For admitted students, the faculty will decide on a case-by-case basis which, if any, course credits can be transferred.
+The short answer is that it is possible to transfer up to 9 credits into the program but it is not very common.
+For admitted students, the faculty will decide on a case-by-case basis on which, if any, course credits can be transferred.
 Course descriptions and syllabi will be required.

 Do I have to take the GRE?

 Yes.
 GRE scores are required for admissions decisions in the EPET program.
 They serve as one of many pieces of information used in our decision-making and are not used as the sole basis for admissions decisions.
 Please see the APPLY page for more information.

 Are there special application requirements for international students?